milkyware/milkyware.github.io/_posts/2023-11-30-documenting-nullables-in-azure-function-openapi.md

 - Composing processes
 - Delivering user experiences

-In this scenario a number of ***system APIs*** were developed to wrap around backend databases and datasets with a ***process API*** orchestrating these to represent the business processes.
+In this scenario, several ***system APIs*** were developed to wrap around backend databases and datasets with a ***process API*** orchestrating these to represent the business processes.
 All of these APIs are documented using **[Azure Function OpenAPI Extensions](https://github.com/Azure/azure-functions-openapi-extension)** which would then be fronted by an APIM instance and consumed as a client.

 ## The issue with nullables

-By default, the Azure Function Open API extensions uses **[Swagger v2](https://github.com/Azure/azure-functions-openapi-extension/blob/ab184cbf3c8ff16378cfa00fa1cb23cb58ac1727/docs/openapi.md#configure-openapi-information)** which **[DOES NOT support null](https://dev.to/frolovdev/openapi-spec-swagger-v2-vs-v3-4o7c)**.
+By default, the Azure Function Open API extensions use **[Swagger v2](https://github.com/Azure/azure-functions-openapi-extension/blob/ab184cbf3c8ff16378cfa00fa1cb23cb58ac1727/docs/openapi.md#configure-openapi-information)** which **[DOES NOT support null](https://dev.to/frolovdev/openapi-spec-swagger-v2-vs-v3-4o7c)**.

 ``` cs
 public class Address